-Michelle was recently featured in this article on the Insurance Business Australia website talking about the untapped potential of return to work parents.
+Michelle was recently featured in this article (by Nicola Middlemiss) on the Insurance Business Australia website talking about the untapped potential of return to work parents.

 For brokers who’ve made the jump and set up on their own, one of the most important milestones comes when there’s too much work for one person to handle.

 Of course, paying another full-time wage can be a huge dent on resources and busy brokers rarely have the time to train somebody new – so what’s the solution?

 One option, which is being heralded by business leaders and industry experts alike, is the decision to hire return-to-work parents who already have experience in the industry and are looking for something a little more flexible.

 “Many SMEs are looking for part time workers, so too parents seeking to get back into the workforce,” says career and leadership expert Michelle Gibbings (pictured below).
 “So, there are great opportunities in this space.”

 Michael Stewart (pictured above), director of Stewart Insurance Group, is one leader who has grasped these opportunities with both hands – he says return-to-work parents make ideal employees for small brokerages that need a little extra help.

 “There is an absolute plethora of return to work mums out there – probably dads too, but I haven’t personally found any – who have a few years’ experience in the industry and are desperate to get out of the house for a few hours or earn some extra money,” says Stewart.

 “If you have nine hours of work a week, you can get a return-to-work parent to come in for three hours a day, over three days, and they end up doing more in that nine hours than I do because they’re fast, they’re experienced, and you can run bigger things by them too.”

 Stewart says he first became aware of the untapped source of talent when his wife began looking to return to work after leaving the workforce to start a family.